 Magnesium in health and disease

 Jeroen de Baaij's research group examines the role of magnesium in health and disease.
-Our team studies the regulation of magnesium handling by the intestine and the kidney, as well as the role of magnesium in disease including diabetes mellitus type 2 and chronic kidney disease.
+His team studies the regulation of magnesium handling by the intestine and the kidney, as well as the role of magnesium in disease including diabetes mellitus type 2 and chronic kidney disease.

 Renal electrolyte handling